pourdadp/primer-tools/README.md

 🙏 Acknowledgments

-· Designed with molecular biologists and diagnostic labs in mind · Inspired by real-world needs for primer inventory management, sequencing panel optimization, and NGS analysis · Developed with the assistance of DeepSeek AI
+· Designed with molecular biologists and diagnostic labs in mind · Inspired by real‑world needs for primer inventory management, sequencing panel optimization, and NGS/Sanger analysis · Developed with the assistance of DeepSeek AI
 · Built by a scientist, for scientists